Woman who threatened 'gang members' pleads guilty

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A Cobden woman took matters into her own hands over alleged gang activity in Cobden, including drug dealing, the Greymouth District Court heard.
+A West Coast woman took matters into her own hands over alleged gang activity, including drug dealing, the Greymouth District Court heard.

-Annette Joy Sullivan admitted charges of threatening to injure and disorderly behaviour.
+Annette Joy Sullivan, of Cobden, admitted charges of threatening to injure and disorderly behaviour.
 She was initially charged with threatening to kill, but that was downgraded.

 Police prosecutor Stewart Sluis said police were called to Peel Street, Cobden, on March 1 after reports of a gathering of between 20 and 25 people.